 - Common Law Marriage.
 When either spouse to a common law marriage was under 18 years of age.
 Since 2005, Pennsylvania stopped recognizing common law marriages so this situation is unlikely.

-A marriage is deemed voidable and subject to annulment in Pennsylvania in the following situations:
+A marriage is deemed voidable and subject to annulment in the following situations:

 - Under 16 Years Old.
 If one of the individuals to the marriage was under the age of 16 at the time of the marriage.